MARQUETTE UNIVERSITY

 2. Handouts.

-3. Homework assignments, materials relevant to course topics, test review topics and other important course information will be posted on the following web site: http://www.eng.mu.edu/~drakopoa/courses/170/classnotes.htm
+3. Homework assignments, materials relevant to course topics, test review topics and other important course information will be posted on the class Daily Schedule/ Deadlines web site

 MAKE-UP OF FINAL GRADE:

-Homework grades will be partially based on the professional quality of completed work, which includes providing units and adequate explanations, neatness, legibility, clarity and timeliness.
+Homework grades will be based on answer correctness, professional quality of completed work, which includes providing a neat figure of the analyzed situation, units and adequate explanations, neatness, legibility, clarity and timeliness.
 No homework will be graded if it does not adhere to these guidelines.
-There will be a total of approximately 500 homework points (+/-20 points).
-Homework grade will be based on percentage of total homework points accumulated by the end of the semester.
+A sample homework addressing the above-stated expectations will be provided for your reference.

 ABSENCE POLICY: